Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 ## Scenarios of when to use Agile

+In Mobile app development where frequent updates and user feedback drive improvement

+In Startups and Innovation Projects whereby flexibility and rapid iterations help adapt to market changes.

+In E-commerce website development where new features and user experience enhancements are needed regularly.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.